Skye-XD/desktop-icons-ng/README.md

 - [x] Other than the UUID of the extension, changed the application ID, the Dbus object paths and GSetting schemas for the application.
 This is to differentiate it from the gtk-3 desktop icons NG extension.
 Both can be installed simultaneously on the same system.
 However both should not be run at the same time, only one extension should be active.
 This lets users test the extension, report problems that need fixing, and revert to the original gtk3 DING if does not work for them.

-- [x] For Gnome 42, allow use of 'unlock-dialog' in session mode for the extension, so that it is not relaunched every time.
+- [x] For Gnome 42 and newer, allow use of 'unlock-dialog' in session mode for the extension, so that it is not relaunched every time.

 - [x] Re-organization, New Folder structure to avoid confusion and facilitate review.

-- [x] Update to work with Gnome 43 and File 43, Files 44alpha.
+- [x] Update to work with Gnome 43, 44 and File 43, Files 44.

 - [x] More Reliable parsing of string URI lists with old Nautilus with GLib.Uri.

-- [x] Give visual feedback and prevent smoothly dropping special files if selected, on Nautilus windows by doing local drops by accepting but not reading drop data.
+- [x] Give visual feedback and prevent smoothly dropping special files if selected, on Nautilus windows by doing local drops and by accepting but not reading drop data.

 - [x] Use native TextEncoder and TextDecoder objects in GJS instead of ByteArray imports.

 - [x] Use CSS to unhighlight Drop Target.

-- [x] Use native libadwaita prefrences window from gnome-extensions if possible to maintain UI consistency.
+- [x] Use native libadwaita prefrences window.
+Same look if launched from extensions manager or if needed, launch natively if unable to launch from extension manager.

 - [X] Add a preferences option to place new icons on the non primary display if multiple monitors are connected.
 If a second monitor is connected, new icons can now be placed on the secondary monitors first, not the Primary Display.